Remiwi/TimeTracker/README.md

 - [x] Basic tutorial for new users
 - [x] Contact page
 - [x] Make app icon
+- [ ] Fix visual bug where top bar stuff is not visible
 - [ ] Decide on final name!

 ### Future